superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 ### Pagination for Large Result Sets

-For API endpoints that may return large sets of data, implement pagination to ensure manageable response sizes:
+For API endpoints that may return large sets of data, implement pagination to ensure manageable response sizes.
+There are two types of pagination implementations in SuperMetabase:

+#### 1. API-Based Pagination

+When the Metabase API natively supports pagination:

 ```python
 @mcp.tool(name="list_resources", description="List resources with pagination")